HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 ## Author(s)
 *DCP PM*

+Arathi Mani + Dave Rogers (updated as of DD-MM-YYYY)

 **NOTE:** *This proposal is based on ideas from the **HCA DCP Technical Decision-Making** white paper written by Bruce Martin with contributions from Tony Burdett, Laura Clarke, Brian O’Connor, Brian Raymor, and Tim Tickle.*

 ## Shepherd